adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 12/9/20

+* NA

+## 11/9/20

+* Think long and hard about whether the feature you are adding is even needed by people you are building it for, and if it makes logical sense.

 ## 10/9/20

 * Finding relevant metrics to run experiments for is hard!